hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 We will now use our second tool - configtxgen - to create our ordering service genesis block and a channel configuration artifact.
 As the abbreviation suggests, this tool is a configuration transaction generator.
-More info on the configtxgen tool can be found `here <http://hyperledger-fabric.readthedocs.io/en/latest/configtxgen.html>`__ However, at this stage (and for the sake of brevity) we will simply make use of the tool to generate our two artifacts.
+More info can be can be found in the :doc:`configtxgen tool documentation <configtxgen>`.
+However, at this stage (and for the sake of brevity) we will simply make use of the tool to generate our two artifacts.